jamesvillarrubia/pullcraft/README.md

 4. Configuration file (`.pullcraftrc`)

 Always ensure your API key is kept secure and not exposed in public repositories.

-## Configuration Options and CLI Flags

-PullCraft can be configured through a `.pullcraftrc` file, environment variables, or command-line arguments.
-The following table lists all available options, their types, default values, CLI flags, and descriptions:

 | Option | Type | Default | CLI Flag | Alias | Description |
 |--------|------|---------|----------|-------|-------------|